Why over 40?

 His CS profile had pages of positive reviews from university students and older folks alike.
 I couldn’t have hit upon a better first experience with CS.

-Before my arrival, he went over to the local library where much of the genealogy archives are stored, dug up information for me about my grandparents and great-grandparents, and even found out the street where their house had been located (it’s now a lane).
+Before my arrival, he went over to the local library where much of the genealogy archives are stored, dug up information for me about my grandparents and great-grandparents, and even found out the street where their house had been located.

 When I arrived, he picked me up at the train station and drove me around so I could see for myself the areas my paternal family is from.
 With the limited time I had available in Dundee, I would never have found one of the neighbourhoods where my great-grandparents lived without Jim’s help.

-We had interesting conversations about the Scottish independence vote that was to take place shortly, the U.K.’s position in the EU, genealogy and, obviously, couchsurfing.
+We had great conversations about what would become Brexit, the U.K.’s position in the EU, genealogy and, obviously, couchsurfing.

-You get a chance to “like a local” (I know, overused cliché, but it’s true).
+You get a chance to “live like a local” (I know, overused cliché, but it’s true).
 And you discover areas and events you may not have found on your own.

 I am now a couchsurfing convert.